With the digital landscape getting overly crowded with new businesses and more competition, you need to come up with new strategies to stand out.

 While traditional methods of marketing such as ads are easily recognized, influencer marketing is relatively new.

 However, it is being adopted by marketers around the world very quickly.
-In fact, according to Linqia, around 39% of marketers had planned on increasing their influencer marketing budgets in 2018.
+In fact, according to Linqia, around 60% of marketers planned on increasing their influencer marketing budgets last year.

-Collaborating with a brand influencer has a lot of advantages.
+Brand influencer partnerships have a lot of advantages.
 But before you learn how to find a brand influencer, you should first understand what influencer marketing is.

 What Exactly is Influencer Marketing?

-Influencer marketing is a method of marketing in which brands leverage a brand influencer to reach a new audience.
-Brand influencers are social media personalities who have developed a vast following of like-minded people in their niche.
+Influencer marketing is a method of marketing in which brands leverage social media influencers to reach a new audience.
+Social media influencers are social media personalities who have developed a vast following of like-minded people in their niche.

-This method of marketing essentially uses influential people to raise brand awareness, generate leads, and drive conversions.
-The audiences of brand influencers are usually highly targeted and their campaigns have a more human touch to them.
+Influencer marketing essentially uses influential people to raise brand awareness, generate leads, and drive conversions.
+The audiences of brand influencers are usually highly targeted and their influencer campaigns have a more human touch to them.

 Micro-influencers usually have about 1,000 to 50,000 followers based on their niche.
 The engagement within this small audience is high as well.
-This makes collaboration with such influencers very profitable for brands.
+This makes influencer campaigns with such influencers very profitable for brands.
+But what is a brand influencer?
+Let's take a closer look…

-On the other hand, big brand influencers have millions of followers.
+Unlike micro-influencers, big brand influencers have millions of followers.
 While the engagement rates will be less with them compared to micro-influencers, their reach is very high.
-They can easily help you raise brand awareness.
+They can easily help you raise brand awareness through an influencer marketing campaign.

 Image via Instagram

 For instance, Andreea Cristina is a brand influencer who has more than a million followers.
 She creates high-quality content in the beauty niche.
-Any beauty brand that partners with her can easily reach her audience.
+Any beauty brand that partners with her can easily reach her audience with a successful influencer marketing campaign.

-However, it’s not just the reach that makes this method of marketing so popular.
+However, it’s not just the reach that makes an influencer marketing strategy so popular.
 It’s the influence these brand influencers have over consumers.

 In fact, sponsored posts on Instagram received over 1 billion likes in 2017.
-This shows the amount of engagement that brand influencers are able to generate.
+This shows the amount of engagement that brand influencers are able to generate through influencer campaigns.

 Why Do You Need Brand Influencers?